 The Company's operations are governed by, and involve interactions with, various levels of government in foreign countries.
 The Company is required to comply with anti-corruption and anti-bribery laws, including the Corruption of Foreign Public Officials Act (Canada) and the Foreign Corrupt Practices Act (US) and similar laws in México.
 In recent years, there has been a general increase in both the frequency of enforcement and the severity of penalties under such laws, resulting in greater scrutiny and punishment to companies convicted of violating anti-corruption and anti-bribery laws.
 A company may be found liable for violations by not only its employees, but also by its contractors and third party agents.
 The Company's internal procedures and programs may not always be effective in ensuring that it, its employees, contractors or third party agents will comply strictly with all such applicable laws.
-If the Company becomes subject to an enforcement action or is found to be in violation of such laws, this may have a material adverse effect on the Company's reputation, result in significant penalties or sanctions, and have a material adverse effect on the Company's operations.
+If the Company becomes subject to an enforcement action or is found to be in violation of such laws, this may have a material adverse effect on the Company's operations.